wp-plugins/translate2011/readme.txt

 prefix_translate_langs and prefix_translate_dict. _langs table has new
 fields: icon and order which deside which img to show for language in list_translations() as well as the order of languages.
+*  misternifty removed from the list of contributors (his request)

 = 1.2 =